“`html

 Inclusive Techniques

 AVI’s curriculum is built to prepare you to serve clients of all skin tones and nail types.
-Most nail technology programs don’t address this directly.
+Most nail technology (NO FINANCIAL AID FOR THIS PROGRAM) programs don’t address this directly.
 We do — because your future clientele in Northern Virginia will be as diverse as the region itself, and your training should reflect that.

 Virginia Nail Technician License Requirements